Michał Czekaj

-Michał Czekaj (born 13 February 1992) is a Polish professional footballer who plays as a centre-back.
+Michał Czekaj (born 13 February 1992) is a Polish professional footballer who plays as a centre-back for regional league club Bronowianka Kraków.

 Club career

 Czekaj began his career when he was 6 years old at Wisła Kraków.
 In July 2009, he was promoted to Wisła's first team.
 On 2 August 2009 he played his first match for Wisła Kraków reserve team in Młoda Ekstraklasa.

 He made his Ekstraklasa debut for Wisła on 20 August 2011 in a match against Korona Kielce.

 International career

 Czekaj made his debut for the Poland U17s on 27 August 2008 in a match against Hungary.
 He played in all three matches in UEFA European Under-17 Championship elite round.
 In May 2009 he played for Poland national under-18 football team in two matches against Hungary.
 On 13 August 2009, he made his debut for Poland U19s.